nanoporetech/bonito/README.md

 Automatic mixed precision can be used for speeding up training by passing the `--amp` flag to the training script, however the [apex](https://github.com/nvidia/apex#quick-start) package will need to be installed manually.

+Pretraining models can be downloaded by running `./scripts/get-models`

 ## Scripts

  - `bonito view` - view a model architecture for a given `.toml` file and the number of parameters in the network.